If all you know about your blood is that it’s red, you have some catching up to do.

 Your blood type is inherited from your parents—and you can’t change it any more than you can change your eye color.

 Each parent contributes one of their two A, B, or O alleles (a form of a gene) to a baby’s blood type.
 The O allele is considered recessive, which means it’s not always expressed.
 So if a woman with OO alleles has a baby with a man who has BB alleles, the baby will have a B blood type.

 Can a baby ever have a blood type different from its parents?
-“It’s certainly possible,” says Deva Sharma, MD, MS, a hematologist-oncologist at Vanderbilt University Medical Center in Nashville, Tenn.
+“There are certain scenarios in which we find discrepancies in our blood typing,” Dr. Sharma says.
 “For example, an AO mother will have blood type A, and a BO father will have blood type B. However, there is a 25% chance they could have a baby with the blood type O (with inheritance of the OO alleles), and a 25% chance they could have a baby with an AB blood type (with inheritance of the A allele from the mother and the B allele from the father).”